AstraZeneca vaccine guidance

 What to look out for after vaccination

-Although serious side effects are very rare, if you experience any of the following from around 4 days to 4 weeks after vaccination you should seek medical advice urgently:
+Although serious side effects are very rare, if you experience any of the following from around four days to four weeks after vaccination you should seek medical advice urgently:

 - a new, severe headache which is not helped by usual painkillers or is getting worse

 - a headache which seems worse when lying down or bending over

 - an unusual headache that may be accompanied by: